j4cko/hdf5_metadataindex/README.md

 Requests can be currently be parsed from json.
 The keywords `attributes`, `file` and `luacode` (as soon as implemented) refer to the individual request sections.

+Requests can contain an additional specifier `searchmode`, which may currently be one of
+  * `FIRST`: only the first matching Dataset is returned
+  * `AVERAGE`: an average over all hits is returned
+  * `CONCATENATE`: A joined / concatenated vector of all hits is returned.
+The default behaviour is `FIRST`.

 ### Evaluation hierarchy ###

 The order in which requests are evaluated is not fixed: This is no problem since